23 BAFICI – OFFICIAL RULES

 Once submitted and selected, a film cannot be removed from the Festival lineup or be exhibited at any other event in Argentina before its official screening at BAFICI.

 All people related to the selected films agree not to make public their participation until the lineup is announced by the Festival at a press conference.
 If this condition is not met, the Organizers may consider removing the film from the Festival.

 The Festival's selection committee is responsible for programming the different competition sections.
 The program includes two Official Competition Sections aimed at promoting new filmmakers:

-‐ International Official Competition, for national and international short films and feature films that have not previously premiered in Argentina, provided that they are the directors' first, second or third work.
+‐ International Official Competition, for national and international short and feature films that have not previously premiered in Argentina, provided that they are the directors' first, second or third work.
 Shared credits in the director category will not count as part of the directors’ individual career but as part of a separate career together.